memfault/interrupt/_posts/2020-09-08-secure-firmware-with-code-signing.md

 ---
-title: "Secure firmware update with code signing"
+title: "Secure firmware updates with code signing"
 description:
   Firmware update signing is the cornerstone of a modern firmware update system.
   In this article we explain why it matters, and how firmware signing can be